 He said Mt.
 Kilimanjaro was an example of how climate change was severely damaging Africa’s mountains and the people who depend on them.
 Mount Kilimanjaro, the highest in Africa, contributes to more than a third of Tanzania’s revenue from tourism but is facing several problems, ranging from shrinking glaciers to rampant wildfires.
 As climate change intensifies, it is essential that governments act swiftly to prevent more harm and more downward momentum.
 The report urges Tanzania to protect the mountain’s water catchment area by reforestation, investing in early warning systems and making climate adaptation a top priority.

 Thousands of community stakeholders across East Africa are ready to act now.
 They can help us all fight global climate change, while defending critical ecosystems in Tanzania, Kenya and beyond.
 With the help of foundations, corporations, governments, NGOs and donors, we can conserve existing forests and plant more than 100 million new trees in Tanzania.
 We will plant millions of more trees, as part of comprehensive sustainability programs in Burundi, DR Congo, Kenya, Rwanda and Uganda.
 It’s one of the largest carbon capture projects on the planet today.

-Crossbow developed the sacred Seedlings model and we have stakeholders across Africa on standby to proceed.
+Crossbow developed the Sacred Seedlings model and we have stakeholders across Africa on standby to proceed.
 We seek sponsors, donors and volunteers.
-For more information, please contact Gary Chandler, President and CEO, Crossbow Communications email@example.com
+For more information, please contact Gary Chandler, CEO, Crossbow Communications email@example.com

 To learn more and to help, please visit http://sacredseedlings.com/deforestation/